multiOTP/multiotp/README.md

 ================================
 - New Raspberry, Hyper-V and OVA appliances available (version 011, based on Debian 11)
 - Scratchlist can be generated from the Web GUI
+- {MultiOtpDisplayName} (AD/LDAP DisplayName) can be used in templates

 CHANGE LOG OF RELEASED VERSIONS
 ===============================
 ```
+2022-05-26 5.9.0.3 FIX: Issue with /run/php when a Docker container is restarted
+                   FIX: {MultiOtpVersion} is now correctly replaced in scratchtemplate.html
+                   ENH: {MultiOtpDisplayName} tag (AD/LDAP DisplayName) can be used in templates
+2022-05-20 5.9.0.2 FIX: User account containing octal encoded ISO characters are now also converted to UTF
 2022-05-18 5.9.0.1 FIX: Set specific flags to run Perl scripts from FreeRADIUS
 2022-05-18 5.9.0.0 FIX: User account containing special ISO characters are now also converted to UTF
                    ENH: New Hyper-V and OVA appliances available (version 011, based on Debian 11)